 The GNSO Council is responsible for managing the policy development process of the GNSO.
 It shall adopt such procedures (the "GNSO Operating Procedures") as it sees fit to carry out that responsibility, provided that such procedures are approved by a majority vote of each House.

 The GNSO is a member of the Empowered Community (EC).
-What are its responsibilities and powers within this structure?
+What are the GNSO’s responsibilities and powers within this structure?
 The EC has nine powers to ensure that ICANN Board and organization are held accountable:

 Reject Standard Bylaw Amendments